E-Safety Link Governor

-We value ICT within our school and acknowledged the wealth of resources it offers for us all as learners and different approaches to learning that it supports.
+We value Computing within our school and acknowledge the wealth of resources it offers for us all as learners and different approaches to learning that it supports.

 As a community, it is really important that we all work together to ensure that we all stay safe when using technology.
-ESafety is no longer just talking about the internet but making safe and responsible choices when using a whole host of technologies such as; computers, games consoles (such as x box), mobile phones, televisions, tablets, ipads and the list continues to grow!
+Online Safety is no longer just talking about the internet but making safe and responsible choices when using a whole host of technologies such as; computers, games consoles (such as Xbox), mobile phones, televisions, tablets, ipads and the list continues to grow!

-At school, we embed eSafety in our school curriculum.
-We work closely with Hertfordshire Grid for Learning (HGFL) to ensure that we are up to date with current advice and practice.
+At school, we embed Online safety in our school curriculum.
+We work closely with Herts for Learning to ensure that we are up to date with current advice and practice.

 Expectations and responsibilities for parents: